mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	            }
 	        });
 	    });

-			// TODO: We should remove this section... hello-world isn't useful, but
-			// 			 it is there by default.

 	    // This is an example route that's used by the default "generalPage" module.
 	    // Verify that the incoming request is authenticated with Atlassian Connect